LordUnicorn31/Kujo-Studios/Docs/GDD.md

 1st Quest: The player is given the quest of invading 1 enemy village and raid its resources.

-Solution: Go to the village and attack theit main building so the village gets instantly invaded.
+Solution: Go to the village and attack their main building so the village gets instantly invaded.

 2nd Quest: Steal a map from the enemy.